Man shot dead outside Belfast school as he waited for child

 Dissident republicans have been blamed for the murder of a man who was shot while waiting for his child to leave school in west Belfast on Tuesday.

-The man was shot close to the entrance of St Mary’s Grammar School on the Glen Road shortly after 3pm while many children were in the area.
+The man who was in his 40s was shot close to the entrance of St Mary’s Grammar School on the Glen Road shortly after 3pm while many children were in the area.
 Five or six shots were fired during the attack.

 Police investigating the shooting are trying to trace the movements of a man wearing a high-visibility vest who was seen fleeing the scene.
 They suspect this man was involved in the killing.